LemonHike/Stock-Price-Prediction/README.md

 # Stock Price Prediction

 This repository contains the code that I developed for stock Price predictions.
+The project is still under development.
+An update of the Read-Me file and the code will be coming soon.